Stable

+A stable is a building in which working animals are kept, especially horses or oxen.
+The building is usually divided into stalls, and may include storage for equipment and feed.

+Styles

-A stable is a building in which livestock, especially horses, are kept.
-It most commonly means a building that is divided into separate stalls for individual animals and livestock.
-There are many different types of stables in use today; the American-style barn, for instance, is a large barn with a door at each end and individual stalls inside or free-standing stables with top and bottom-opening doors.
-The term "stable" is also used to describe a group of animals kept by one owner, regardless of housing or location.
+There are many different types of stables in use today; the American-style stable called a barn, for instance, is a large barn with a door at each end and individual stalls inside or free-standing stables with top and bottom-opening doors.
+The term "stable" is additionally utilised to denote a business or a collection of animals under the care of a single owner, irrespective of their housing or whereabouts.

+A building with tie stalls is also known as stanchion or stall barn, where animals are tethered by the head or neck to their stall.
+It is mostly used in the dairy cow industry, but traditionally horses were also tied up.

-The exterior design of a stable can vary widely, based on climate, building materials, historical period and cultural styles of architecture.
+The exterior design of a stable can vary widely based on climate, building materials, historical period and cultural styles of architecture.
 A wide range of building materials can be used, including masonry (bricks or stone), wood and steel.
-Stables also range widely in size, from a small building housing one or two animals to facilities at agricultural shows or race tracks that can house hundreds of animals.
+Stables range in size from a small building housing one or two animals to large facilities that house hundreds of animals.

 History

+During the times when horses were the primary mode of transportation, European high society and royalty kept large stables of horses to pull carriages, ride, and breed.
+Many of these stables were elaborately constructed and still exist today.

-The stable is typically historically the second-oldest building type on the farm.
-The world’s oldest horse stables were discovered in the ancient city of Pi-Ramesses in Qantir, in Ancient Egypt, and were established by Ramesses II (c.
+In England, the stable was historically the second building constructed on a farm.
+The world's oldest horse stables were discovered in the ancient city of Pi-Ramesses in Qantir, in Ancient Egypt, and were established by Ramesses II (c.
 1304–1213 BC).
 These stables covered approximately 182,986 square feet, had floors sloped for drainage, and could contain about 480 horses.

 Free-standing stables began to be built from the 16th century.
 They were well built and placed near the house because these animals were highly valued and carefully maintained.
 They were once vital to the economy and an indicator of their owners' position in the community.
 Relatively few examples survive of complete interiors (i.e. with stalls, mangers and feed racks) from the mid-19th century or earlier.

-Traditionally, stables in Great Britain had a hayloft on their first (i.e. upper) floor and a pitching door at the front.
+Traditionally, stables in Great Britain had a hayloft on the upper floor and a pitching door at the front.
 Doors and windows were symmetrically arranged.
 Their interiors were divided into stalls and usually included a large stall for a foaling mare or sick horse.
 The floors were cobbled (or, later, bricked) and featured drainage channels.
-Outside steps to the first floor were common for farm hands to live in the building.

-Horses

-For horses, stables are often part of a larger complex which includes trainers, vets and farriers.
+An outside stone stairway constructed against the side of the building was common for reaching the upper level.